theforeman/community-templates/README.md

 # Community Templates

-A place for us to colloborate around templates & snippets for various OSes
+A place for us to collaborate around templates & snippets for various OSes.

 # Repo metadata